Structure of dimension-bounded temporal correlations: Abstract

 \section{Abstract}

 We analyze the structure of the space of temporal correlations generated by quantum systems.
-We show that the temporal correlation space under dimension constraints can be nonconvex, and derive nonlinear inequalities to witness the nonconvexity for qubits and qutrits in the simplest scenario.
+We show that the temporal correlation space under dimension constraints can be nonconvex.
 For the general case, we provide the necessary and sufficient dimension of a quantum system needed to generate a convex correlation space for a given scenario.
 We further prove that this dimension coincides with the dimension necessary to generate any point in the temporal correlation polytope.
-Finally, we present an algorithm which can help to find the minimum for a certain type of nonlinear expressions under dimension constraints.
+As an application of our results, we derive nonlinear inequalities to witness the nonconvexity for qubits and qutrits in the simplest scenario, and present an algorithm which can help to find the minimum for a certain type of nonlinear expressions under dimension constraints.

 \textit{Introduction.---} States of a quantum system are mathematically described by vectors in a Hilbert space.
 When no {\it a priori} information about the measurements or the states is known, one of the intrinsic properties we can possibly tell about an unknown quantum system is the dimension of its underlying Hilbert space.
-The dimension is considered as a resource from an information-theoretical viewpoint \cite{Hol73,LBA09,AGM06}.
-Higher-dimensional quantum systems have been proven to be able to perform informationally more difficult tasks and thereby implement more powerful protocols than lower-dimensional quantum systems \cite{EFK18}.
-In order to verify the power of a quantum system regardless of the possible models it might be utilized in, it is desirable to develop theoretical tools assessing the dimension of the quantum system in a device independent way.
+The dimension is considered as a valuable resource from an information-theoretical viewpoint \cite{Hol73,LBA09,AGM06}.
+Higher-dimensional quantum systems have been proven to be able to perform better in some tasks like quantum key distribution \cite{BPT00, CBK02} and so they can be used to implement more powerful protocols than lower-dimensional quantum systems \cite{EFK18}.